Layover in Paris : the best ways to spend your time

 To taste other French regional specialties, there’s a crêperie (crêpe restaurant) that’s 100% pure Breton located at 67, rue de Charonne.
 With buckwheat galettes and perfectly buttered crêpes, this cozy crêpe restaurant is full of charming photos from Brittany.

-Wherever you appetite takes you, one thing is certain: countless bakeries, pastry shops and restaurants will welcome you with open arms, ready to titillate your taste buds!
+Wherever your appetite takes you, one thing is certain: countless bakeries, pastry shops, and restaurants will welcome you with open arms, ready to titillate your taste buds!

 Please note that lockers are available at the Charles de Gaulle Airport.
 You can also store your luggage at any of Paris’s train stations, at the Louvre and Musée d’Orsay, as well as in city-located lockers with the company City-Locker.

 Verify that you have all the necessary documents to enter France and that you do not need a visa to leave the airport.